 An anxiety disorder is a mental health condition that causes a person to feel stress or fear when faced with specific situations.
 Many different types of anxiety disorders can affect people differently.
 Someone can suffer from more than one anxiety disorder at a time.

-While the causes of the anxiety may vary depending on the type of disorder, there are common symptoms among all anxiety disorders.
+While the causes of anxiety may vary depending on the type of disorder, there are common symptoms among all anxiety disorders.
 The stress brought on by anxiety disorders is disproportionate to the reality of the situation.
 Many people feel anxious over a job interview or stressful situation at home.
 The difference between those feelings and an anxiety disorder is that anxiety disorders will cause similar feelings in circumstances most people would never consider stressful.

 Most of the time, a person with an anxiety disorder will understand and be aware that their stress or worry levels outweigh the given situation.
 However, despite this awareness, they will be unable to control their emotions.